hizick/VegaWeb/README.md

 # VegaWeb
 This is a vehicle registration app written with Angular and dotnet core REST API.

+# Overview
+It is a test project for staff to perform CRUD operations.

 ## Running the Project

 - clone this repo